PSPDFKit/react-native/ios/Instant/README.md

 #### Getting Started

-1. Make sure you app already has the integration for PSPDFKit.
-See the main [README](../../README.md) for the instructions,
+1. Make sure you app already integrates PSPDFKit.
+See the main [README](../../README.md) for the instructions.
 2. [Run PSPDFKit Server](https://pspdfkit.com/guides/server/current/deployment/getting-started/) locally.
 3. Get one of our example server apps and follow the instructions in its README file.
 They have the same API.
 	* [Ruby on Rails example](https://github.com/pspdfkit/pspdfkit-server-example-rails)